hugo-baptista/ros2-beneutral-pps14/README.md

 ```
 </details>

-<details><summary>Converting Rosbag to Pandas dataframe</summary>
+<details><summary>Converting Rosbag to Pandas dataframe and CSV</summary>

 Despite being possible to save the data in a `.txt` file, like shown before, that format is not practical for analysing the data.
 Using Python, the Pandas dataframe is way more convenient and there's a Python library called [rosbag_pandas](https://github.com/eurogroep/rosbag_pandas) that converts ROS bagfiles to Pandas dataframes, and it also has 3 useful scripts: `bag_csv`, `bag_plot` and `bag_print`.

 After installing this library and trying to run it, the error `ModuleNotFoundError: No module named 'rosbag'` appeared.
 This shows that `rosbag` is from ROS and not from ROS2, which uses `rosbag2`, so the library is not compatible.
-As a solution, the [rosbags-dataframe](https://pypi.org/project/rosbags-dataframe/) is a promissing Python library that can read ROS2 bag files and convert them to the Pandas dataframe.
+As a solution, the [rosbags-dataframe](https://pypi.org/project/rosbags-dataframe/) is a promising Python library that can read ROS2 bag files and convert them to the Pandas dataframe.

 The file `rosbag2_converter.ipynb` uses that Python library to convert the `AIML_bag_191223` file's topics to their Pandas dataframe.
-However, it can't convert the topics `/motor0/status` and `/motor1/status`.
+However, the topics `/motor0/status` and `/motor1/status` had some issues.

-- The `/motor0/status` gives this error:
+- The `/motor0/status` had this error:
 ```
 ---------------------------------------------------------------------------
 AssertionError                            Traceback (most recent call last)